 What happens to found dogs/cats?

-Dogs or cats that are found are brought to the Town of Innisfail Municipal Enforcement Animal Control Bays, where they kept and cared for up to 72 hours unless claimed by an owner.
-After that time they are transferred to the Red Deer SPCA until an owner comes forward or the animal is re-adopted.
+Found dogs or cats are brought to the Town of Innisfail Municipal Enforcement Animal Control Bays, where they are held and taken care of for up to 72-hours unless claimed by an owner.
+After that time they are transferred to the Central Alberta Humane Society in Red Deer until an owner comes forward or the animal is re-adopted.

 If I lose my animal, how can i find it?

 Any found animals in Municipal Enforcement custody will be posted on the Town of Innisfail Facebook page—so you can start your search there.
 You can also report the missing animal by calling the Town of Innisfail at 403-227-3376, or submitting a report on the Town of Innisfail website.

 When are licences due and when is it valid until?